-If you need care outside of Vermont, you may save money by using Providers that are Participating Providers with their local Blue Plan.
+If you need care outside of Vermont, you may save money by using Providers that are Network Providers with their local Blue Plan.
 See the BlueCard® Program section below.
+You must get Prior Approval for most Out-of-Network care.